Dermaplaning Vs. Waxing

 Waxing Benefits

-Waxing offers numerous benefits for hair removal, as it creates a smooth surface and can effectively remove unwanted hair from almost any area of the body.
+Waxing offers numerous benefits for hair removal, creating a smooth surface and effectively removing unwanted hair from almost any area of the body.

 It removes hair from the root, allowing the results to last longer.
 It can also be budget-friendly, as many salons offer waxing services, or it can be completed at home with the proper tools and products.

-Waxing can also help to slow the regrowth process of the hair.
-As it removes the hair from the root, it can take about 4 to 6 weeks for the hair to regrow.
+Waxing can also help slow the regrowth of hair.
+Because it removes hair from the root, it can take 4 to 6 weeks for the hair to regrow.

 It does not cause stubble, which can occur after a few days of shaving.
 It is also ideal for removing a large amount of hair from a larger area.